San Blas Islands

-The incredible, 365-island archipelago within the communal lands of the Guna Yala indigenous nation is one of the most celebrated seaside experiences in the Western Hemisphere.
-A virgin land, entirely resort-free, it features gorgeous white-sand beaches, turquoise seas, and a one-of-a-kind encounter with Guna culture.
-Visitors lodge in natural-material huts (cane walls and interwoven palm-frond roofs) or—if you’re in the mood—under the stars in palm-strung hammocks.
-Local women sport colorful dress made in style known as mola, a traditional Gula artisanal weaving technique.
-A highway was built several years back that lets you move from Panama City to Puerto de Cartí in as few as two hours.
+Guna YalaA visit to the incredible 365-island archipelago (also called the San Blas Islands) within the communal lands of the Guna Yala indigenous nation provides some extraordinary seaside experiences.
+The islands making up the outer archipelago are unspoiled and feature gorgeous white-sand beaches, turquoise seas, and a one-of-a-kind encounter with Guna culture.
+Visitors lodge in natural-material huts (cane walls and interwoven palm-frond roofs) or—if you’re in the mood—sleep under the stars in palm-strung hammocks.
+Local women sport colorful dress made in the style known as mola, a traditional Gula artisanal weaving technique.
+A highway was built several years back that lets you travel from Panama City to Puerto de Cartí in as few as two hours.

 About a 45 minute boatride from Panama City, you can spend the day at the beach in San Blas.
 I loved how quiet and laid back the town was.
 There were a ton of sea shells on this beach as well.
 I had fun collecting along the beach and then tossing back.
 I could see myself living here one day.